Jun0vn/Jun0vn/README.md

 • ✌ I'm Khanh Hung, also known as Jun0vn or KhanhHung or khanhhung08

-• 🌱 Currently i'm learning Java
+• 🌱 Currently i'm learning C++

-• ⚡ I know a little about HTML and CSS
+• ⚡ I know a "little" about Java, HTML and CSS

 • 😄 My Website: https://khanhhung.me/